robmonie/calendar/README.md

 ## Features to do

 ### Required
- * Need to be able to book any date in the future.
-Not so much for clients but mainly for rose.
-Possibly use date field type
  * Email practitioner and client of new appointment
  * List clients
  * Link to client from appointment to get details